Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Experiments

 \subsection{Ablation study}

-We study the effectiveness of each component of our method.
-In Table~\ref{table:ablation}, our method without bias-transformation generator (CDvG w/o $G$) shows improvement.
-It mainly comes from some advantages of using contrastive learning in debiased learning.
-Firstly, according to Wang et al. \cite{uniformity}, contrastive loss optimizes \textit{uniformity} which makes feature vectors uniformly distributed to keep the distance from each other on the unit hypersphere.
-Therefore, in the case of the image classification on a biased dataset, it prevents instances of the same class from quickly gathering together on the latent space.
-Also, stochastic view augmentation contributes to the encoder being less susceptible to bias by its regularization effect.
-However, despite these advantages, contrastive learning would be still vulnerable to various biases as it leaves room for selecting biases as shortcut solutions when they remain in both views.
-Therefore, contrastive learning by itself cannot be an answer for the biased problem.

-Also, by adopting our bias-transform generator only for augmentation (CDvG w/o CL), there is a further improvement.
-It shows that our generator successfully augments bias-transformed images which work well for the debiasing problem.
+We study the effectiveness of each component of CDvG framework.
+As shown in Table~\ref{table:ablation}, CDvG without bias-transformation generator (CDvG w/o $G$), which is adding augmentation operator $\mathcal{T}$ and contrastive loss to vanilla, shows degradation in performance.
+This is due to the fact that the use of an $\mathcal{T}$ alone, without the bias-transformation generator, results in augmented samples that are still biased and ultimately contribute to the model becoming biased.
+However, when only the bias-transform generator $G$ is used for augmentation (CDvG w/o CL), there are 8.21\%, 5.37\%, 4.07\%, 2.22\%, and 1.43\% improvements for each ratio, respectively.
+This demonstrates that the bias-transformation generator effectively augments bias-transformed images to some extent.

-Our whole framework shows an obvious improvement which means that since bias-transformed images are not perfect, it is essential to induce bias-invariance and capture the true signal shared by the bias-transformed view and original view by contrastive loss.
-Based on the ablation results, we confirm that our whole framework effectively works to address the bias problem not a single component as intended.
+Despite this, it is important to note that the bias-transformation generator $G$ is not always a perfect model, as it may not fully translate biases due to the intensity of the bias.
+Therefore, it is essential to induce bias-invariance and capture the true signal shared by the bias-transformed view and the original view by contrastive loss.
+The results of the ablation study show that the use of both the bias-transformation generator and contrastive loss (CDvG) results in the most significant improvement in performance, demonstrating that our whole framework effectively addresses the bias problem rather than a single component.